sbryan/spark-js-SDK/README.md

 ### Prerequisites
 * A registered application on <a href="https://spark.autodesk.com/developers/" target="_blank">Spark Developer Portal</a>.
 For more information see the <a href="https://spark.autodesk.com/developers/reference/introduction/tutorials/register-an-app" target="_blank">tutorial</a>.
-* A server side implementation of the authentication API calls (guest, access and refresh tokens).
-Sample Node.js code implementing the server side is located in the repository's <a href="https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs" target="_blank">nodejs server</a> folder.

 ### Installation
-To use the Spark JavaScript SDK you must first add an app on the Spark Developer’s Portal and save the app key and app secret Spark generates.
+To use the Spark JavaScript SDK you must first add an app on the Spark Developer’s Portal and save the app key Spark generates.

 1) Include the SDK library in your HTML page just before closing the body section (`</body>`).